wdlut/MeshCentral/wdlut/plugins/wdVncPlugin/README.md

 # wdVncPlugin

 The wdVncPlugin adds a configurable noVNC launch button to the MeshCentral device view.
 The button mirrors the existing `Web-VNC` link but allows additional query parameters to be appended to the generated `novnc/vnc.html` URL.
 This makes it possible to pre-configure features such as automatic connection, view-only mode, or other options supported by noVNC.
+The plugin now lives in the standalone [`wdlut/plugins`](https://github.com/wdlut/plugins/tree/main/wdVncPlugin) repository so it can evolve independently from the MeshCentral source tree.

 ## Installation